 at Crellin Park (Chatham), Dec.
 2020 - Feb.
 2021

-Starting in December 2020 and continuing through February 2021, you will be able to learn to identify common trees and shrubs in winter by visiting our self-guided tour at Crellin Park (Chatham).
-The course will be given in three installments.
-Each segment will have an introductory video and learning materials.
-Crellin Park is a public town park open to all.
+Starting in December 2020 and continuing through the end of February 2021, you will be able to learn to identify common trees and shrubs in winter by visiting our self-guided tour at Crellin Park and adjacent PS21 land (Chatham, NY).
+The course is in three installments, and each segment has an indexed introductory video and associated learning materials.
+Crellin Park is a public town park open to all; and PS21 welcomes visitors.
+We thank the Town of Chatham and PS21 for their collaboration on this.

 This is a course to help you identify woody plants in Winter.
 It has an on-line, digital component and a set of field materials for you to visit in person.
-So, download or view the below course materials and then head out to Crellin Park (directions here) and start visiting the trees!
+So, download or view the below course materials and then head out to Crellin Park (directions here) or adjacent PS21 (and here) and start visiting the trees!

 Note that you can do the installments one at a time or all at once.
 Just because you didn't do the December installment in December doesn't mean you can't do it now.
-The first flags (pink) are still out there, they have now just been joined by the yellow flags of the next batch.
+The flags of the first (pink) and second (yellow) installments are still out there, they have now just been joined by the green flags of the last batch.

-(If you have any problems with downloads, please let me know)
+(If you have any problems with downloads, please let me know!
+It's amazing how good I am at creating glitches!)

-- Watch this video introducing our general approach and the first trees we will learn (our "First Friends"); this video, filmed at Crellin Park, will walk you through each tree, providing identification tips and sometimes a little bit of history.
+- Watch this indexed video introducing our general approach and the first trees we will learn (our "First Friends"); this video, filmed at Crellin Park, will walk you through each tree, providing identification tips and sometimes a little bit of history.
+(To find the index, click on the video link and then scroll down below the video window and click "show more".)
+We also put together a blog post that summarizes many (but not all!) of the points covered in the video.

 - Download the first deck of ID cards (.pdf; see below, this set only contains cards for the first nine trees; these cards are not in the same order as the flagged trees, in case you want to use all flagged trees as a self-quiz).